-Transfer students, second degree students and RN-BSN students will complete 124 credits in the nursing program.
+Transfer students, second degree students will complete 124 credits (RN to BSN student will complete 120 credits) in the nursing program.
 Students entering as freshmen are required to take a one credit Freshman Seminar course bringing their total to 125 credits.

-Is there a required minimum test score on a scholastic aptitude assessment that will determine admission into the nursing program?
+Is there a required minimum test score on the SAT or ACT that will determine eligibility for admission into the nursing program?

 How long does it take to complete the program?

-It takes two years to complete the nursing course sequence.
+It takes two years to complete the upper division nursing course sequence.
 The online RN to BSN nursing courses may be completed in 12 months.

 Which clinical compliance requirements must be met before I attend my first clinical experience?